 Business requires investment.
 Whether it is a small business or a large corporation, a certain amount of time, energy, and yes, funding, goes into it.
 Like any business venture, the creation and upkeep of a website will cost you.
 There are costs for domains, hosting, and web-building, along with maintenance and incidentals.
 And if you hire an outside source to design, build, and maintain your website?
 While a good idea (more on that ahead!), it can definitely put a dent in your budget.
 So what is the point if it’s going to bleed you dry?!?

 Like other investments, there is always a risk.
 This risk, however, is worth taking!
 A small business with a website is much more likely to experience revenue growth, compared to one without.
 This is especially true when it comes to retail.
-Worldwide, ecommerce is predicted to grow 19% in 2020.
+Worldwide, ecommerce is predicted to reach 27% of global commerce by 2027.
 As online retail continues to grow, brick and mortar stores are feeling the effects, as the cost of building a website vs. the cost of renting a storefront is considerable.

 That isn’t to say there is no value in a real-life shop, but the investment in a website can double your marketplace reach, and in turn, your profit.
 In 2019, 18% of all retail sales in the UK came from ecommerce, a number that is growing steadily every year.
 If 18% really doesn’t seem like that much, consider the impact of online research on in-store purchases.